 Internationally, crude steel production has risen at a very fast rate since the 1940s and in 2013 global production was of the order of 649 million tonnes per annum.
-In 2013, New Zealand manufactured of the order of 900 thousand tonnes (kt) steel per annum at two steel production facilities1.
+In 2013, New Zealand manufactured of the order of 900 thousand tonnes (kt) steel per annum at two steel production facilities.

-Exports of iron and steel from New Zealand are worth about NZ\$ 575 million in 2013, while imports of iron and steel and articles are worth about NZ\$ 890 million each year2.
+Exports of iron and steel from New Zealand are worth about NZ\$ 575 million in 2013, while imports of iron and steel and articles are worth about NZ\$ 890 million each year.
 Iron and steel imported into New Zealand primarily originates from Australia, however a significant amount of iron and steel and articles are also imported from Asia (South Korea, Japan, Taiwan and others) and the United Kingdom.

 There is one integrated steel mill in New Zealand which is operated by New Zealand Steel Limited.
-At present, this facility produces steel slab and a range of flat products such as roofing and cladding materials and welded pipe.
+At present, this facility produces steel slab, billet and a range of flat products such as hot and cold rolled plate and strip and coated roofing and cladding materials.